 In addition, grass clippings and yard debris left in the street upon completion of lawn maintenance activities also represent an illicit discharge.
 Upon reaching our lakes, this material is a source of nutrients that can be a contributing factor in algae blooms which may ultimately cause fish kills.

-Once any of the above-mentioned wastes reaches the street, we hope to receive a report to the Pollution Hotline.
 All the storm drains within the City of Lakeland lead directly to one of our lakes.
 After entering a storm drains, these materials will reach our lakes without receiving any treatment.